What is Used Equipment Financing?

 Used Equipment Financing – Final Thoughts

-Small business owners often turn to equipment financing and small business loans to get what they need to maintain and grow their businesses.
-You can use equipment loans to purchase everything from office furniture to heavy machinery.
+Small business owners often turn to equipment financing and small business loans to obtain the necessary resources to maintain and grow their businesses.
+You can use equipment loans to purchase a wide range of items, from office furniture to heavy machinery.

-When you pursue equipment financing, you need to consider what is best for your business.
+When pursuing equipment financing, consider what is best for your business.
 Things to consider: whether or not it’s the right equipment to get the job done, whether your cash flow can handle the monthly payment, and what are the best interest rates and loan terms you can get.

-When buying new or pre-owned equipment, you also need to look at what makes the most sense for your business.
+When purchasing new or used equipment, consider what makes the most sense for your business.
 Previously owned equipment can help you save money.
-However, many lenders consider used equipment a more significant risk.
-They look at resale value if they need to repossess the equipment.
-Because of this, they’ll typically offer shorter repayment terms and possibly even higher interest rates.
+However, many lenders consider used equipment to be a greater risk.
+They look at the resale value if they need to repossess the equipment.
+As a result, they’ll typically offer shorter repayment terms and possibly even higher interest rates.
 It could also mean higher credit score requirements or putting up additional collateral.

 To make sure you’re getting the best deal, you want to work with a financing partner who knows your industry and your business needs and can help you find the best possible used equipment financing program.

-At United Capital Source, our account executives and loan experts understand the ins and outs of used equipment financing.
+At United Capital Source, our account executives and loan experts are well-versed in the intricacies of used equipment financing.
 They can help you find the best loan offer for your business and financial goals.
-Apply today or call us to find out how a used equipment loan can work for you.
+Apply for equipment financing today or call us to learn how a used equipment loan can benefit you.